nicolasteixeira3856/nicolasteixeira3856/README.md

 1. Docker
 1. Linux

-:notebook: I’m currently learning more about: Docker, native Android development, api, nodejs and vuejs
+:notebook: I’m currently learning more about: Android development and nodejs

 :computer: My favorite Linux distro is Fedora